Skip to main content

 Consider connecting with affiliates in neighboring states:

-- Colorado Association of Recovery Residences (CARR): Colorado’s NARR affiliate
+• Colorado Agency for Recovery Residences (CARR): Colorado’s NARR affiliate

 These organizations may provide guidance or cross-state certification opportunities.